There are many wellies on the market, some better than others, and if you trying to choose for the first time there are things to consider:

 Cotton-lined wellingtons allow you to decide whether a thick sock is needed or not, depending on the temperature.
 An Outlast® lined boot will regulate the temperature of your feet, cooling if they get too hot.
 The Aigle Parcours 2 Vario Outlast wellies are lined with this amazing material but currently only available in sizes 39-48.

 A leather lining in your wellies works as an insulator and assists in allowing your feet to breathe – very comfortable!
-Our boots that feature leather lining is the Le Chameau Chasseur.
+Our boots that feature a leather lining is the Le Chameau Chasseur or Chasseur (Ladies).
 You will find that the leather will mould to your foot, giving you the perfect fit and comfort level whilst the leather and rubber combination helps to make the boots last longer.

 I can’t fit into wellies – my calves are too big!